ibm-cloud-docs/BlockStorage/index.md

 Choosing the right Endurance tier for your workload is key.
 It's equally important to use the right block size, Ethernet connection speed, and the number of hosts necessary to achieve maximum performance.
 If any of these parts don't align with the other, it can have a significant impact on the resulting throughput.

-### Performance
+### Performance {{site.data.keyword.blockstorageshort}}

-Performance is a class of {{site.data.keyword.blockstorageshort}} that is designed to support high I/O applications with well understood performance requirements that don't fit well within an Endurance tier.
+Performance is a class of {{site.data.keyword.blockstorageshort}} that is designed to support high I/O applications with understood performance requirements that don't fit well within an Endurance tier.
 Predictable performance is achieved through the allocation of protocol-level IOPS to individual volumes.
 Various IOPS rates (100 - 48,000) can be provisioned with storage sizes that range from 20 GB to 12 TB.

 Performance for {{site.data.keyword.blockstorageshort}} is accessed and mounted through a Multipath I/O (MPIO) internet Small Computer System Interface (iSCSI) connection. {{site.data.keyword.blockstorageshort}} is typically used when the volume is accessed by a single server.
 Multiple volumes can be mounted to a host and striped together to achieve larger volumes and higher IOPS counts.
 Performance volumes can be ordered according to the sizes and IOPS rates in Table 3 for Linux, XEN, and Windows operating systems.